Nikon D3400 vs Panasonic G9

 Concerning the storage of imaging data, both the D3400 and the G9 write their files to SDXC cards.
 The G9 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D3400 only has one slot.
 The G9 supports UHS-II cards (on both slots), while the D3400 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3400 and Panasonic Lumix DC-G9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3400 does not offer wifi capability.
+In contrast, the D3400 does not provide wifi capability.